Worldwide security breaches have reached alarming levels, and producing secure embedded systems is more important than ever.

 Other secure embedded systems challenges

-Another embedded system security issue is lack of developer awareness.
+Another embedded system security issue is a lack of developer awareness.
 Because embedded systems are so varied, many developers aren't completely familiar with the best practices to secure embedded systems.
 Embedded devices are also generally far more complex than other devices.

-Developers who are not experts in developing for these devices must balance their lack of knowledge with performance issues and writing safe code.
+Developers who are not experts in developing these devices must balance their lack of knowledge with performance issues and writing safe code.

 It is unfair on some developers to expect them to know everything about security for embedded systems.
 It is a realm that is best left to experts, and especially to the developers of the underlying operating system and update infrastructure.